logerys/wwrp/README.md

 👋 Hi, I’m @logerys

-👀 I’m interested in ...
+👀 I’m interested in LUA

-🌱 I’m currently learning ...
+🌱 I’m currently learning LUA

-💞️ I’m looking to collaborate on ...
+💞️ I’m looking to collaborate on FiveM Servers

-📫 How to reach me ...
+📫 How to reach me on discord: Logerys#8059